tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

     + `temp`: `293.25` (number, optional) - Temperature.
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit.
     + `pressure`: `1019` (number, optional) - Atmospheric pressure (on the sea level, if there is no sea_level or grnd_level data), hPa
     + `humidity`: `83` (number, optional) - Humidity, %
     + `temp_min`: `289.82` (number, optional) - Minimum temperature at the moment.
-This is deviation from current temp that is possible for large cities and megalopolises geographically expanded (use these parameter optionally).
+This is a deviation from current temp that is possible for large cities and megalopolises geographically expanded (use this parameter optionally).
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit.
     + `temp_max`: `295.37` (number, optional) - Maximum temperature at the moment.
-This is deviation from current temp that is possible for large cities and megalopolises geographically expanded (use these parameter optionally).
+This is a deviation from current temp that is possible for large cities and megalopolises geographically expanded (use this parameter optionally).
 Unit Default: Kelvin, Metric: Celsius, Imperial: Fahrenheit.
     + `sea_level`: `984` (number, optional) - Atmospheric pressure on the sea level, hPa
     + `grnd_level`: `990` (number, optional) - Atmospheric pressure on the ground level, hPa